christiaandirven/Manual-Mattress-Mate/README.md

 <img src="/images-map-manual/7200timeclient.png">

 After you have completed this step.
-You must write an if else statement like in the following image:
+You must write an "if else" statement like in the following image:

 <img src="/images-map-manual/pipo.png">

-At this period in time only use the serial monitor (highlighted in red below) to see if your code works.
+At this period in time only use the serial monitor (highlighted in red in the image below) to see if your code works.

 <img src="/images-map-manual/serialmonitor.png">